 I decided to review the middle price range of stations ($50 to $150) due to the fact that these stations are the most popular and they will also fulfill the majority of most user’s needs and requirements.

-If you are still unsure of how to choose the best soldering station for your needs and requirements, read our guide here, it will show you what you should be looking for when choosing a station and give you our recommendations on the top soldering stations to consider.
+If you are still unsure of how to choose the most ideal soldering station for your needs and requirements, read our guide below, it will show you what you should be looking for when choosing a station and give you our recommendations on the top soldering stations to consider.

 What is a soldering station?